 The department has a branch in the Institute of Problems of Mathematical Machines and Systems of the National Academy of Sciences of Ukraine, headed by Professor Vitaliy V. Litvinov, Doctor of Technical Sciences.

-The department carries out preparation of bachelors in the specialty 123 “Computer Engineering” (the term of training is 4 years), as well as masters with specialization 123.2 “System programming” (term of study – 5.5 years).
+The department carries out preparation of bachelors in the specialty 123 “Computer Engineering”, as well as masters with specialization 123 “System programming”.

 Teachers of the Department conduct educational work on 55 academic disciplines in the hospital and in the Institute of distance learning and distance learning at NAU.